 - 13. How did the clinical supervision ratio in Question #12 influence your learning experience?
-I was able to work directly with my CI and use him as a sounding board when needed. - 14.
+1:1 ideal learning environment with a dedicated CI. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
 (Check all that apply)